trane-project/trane-music/courses/major_pentatonic_scale/lesson_G/exercise_1/back.md

-The note in degree number 1 of the G major pentatonic scale is G.
+The note in degree number 1 of the G Major Pentatonic scale is G.